MarcosDVS/TORO/README.md

 # TORO

-**Note: if you want to uses this app you will need this Email: admin Passwork: 1234**
+**Note: if you want to uses this app you will need this, Email: admin Passwork: 1234**

 **Software Version: 1.0**
 **Developers:**